 Every Tuesday members share their personal good news and donate one pound.
 Find out what happens to the proceeds:

 He was an Honorary member of our Club until his death in 2012.
 For many years Leslie worked tirelessly in Malabon, in the Philippines, to provide facilities for children whose lives were otherwise deprived of basic enjoyment.
+Leslie can be seen at the right of the picture.
 We contintue to support his work through our ‘Good News Tin’.

 I became President of our club in July 2000.
 One of my first innovations was to invite everyone to share their good news with fellow Rotarians, depositing £1 per item into our charity box, now our “Good News Tin”.
 This club habit has been continued by club presidents ever since.